Tanner90909/weather-app/pseudocode.md

 #### initialize
 input field for zip code
 h1 for Weather App title
-variable to import the axios library npm install axios test function to determine if API is pulling successfully initialize state (in an array maybe???) create display area for weather data to be displayed
+test function to determine if API is pulling successfully initialize state (in an array maybe???) create display area for weather data to be displayed